1000 E. University Avenue,

 The Basement seems to be the spookiest place in this building.

-The living have heard the sound of beating drums sounds, coming from some unseen ceremony.
+The living have heard the sound of beating drums, coming from some unseen ceremony.

 Parts of the basement have a dense darkness which shuts out light, suggesting unseen presences.